zencoder/zencoder-rb/README.markdown

 ### Advanced Options

 A secondary options hash can be passed to any method call which will then be passed on to the HTTP backend.
 You can pass `timeout` (in milliseconds), `headers`, and `params` (will be added to the query string) to any of the backends.
 If you are using Typhoeus, see their documentation for further options.

-    Zencoder::Job.list(:timeout => 1000) # Timeout is 1 second.
+In the following example the timeout is set to one second:

+    Zencoder::Job.create({:input => 's3://bucket/key.mp4'}, {:timeout => 1000})

+### Format

+By default we'll send and receive JSON for all our communication.
+If you would rather use XML then you can pass :format => :xml in the secondary options hash.

+    Zencoder::Job.create({:input => 's3://bucket/key.mp4'}, {:format => :xml})

 ### Default Options